Contact Advising

 Every degree seeking undergraduate student has an assigned Academic Advisor in their major.
 Students can contact their advisor via their Panther Success Network (PSN).
 You should see your advisor at least once a semester.
 They are your best source of information when making academic decisions.
 Advisors are especially busy when the class enrollment period begins, so make an appointment early in the semester.

-University Core Curriculum (UCC)
+University Core Curriculum (UCC) and the University Catalog

 Any student entering Florida International University as a first-time college student (Summer 2003 or after) or transferring in without an Associates in Arts (AA) degree from a Florida public institution (Fall 2003 or after) is required to fulfill the University Core Curriculum requirements.